ITOCHU Corporation

 24. List of jurisdictions where sourcing from smallholders?

-The company states it sources rubber from smallholders and estates in Riau, West Sumatera, Jambi, Bengkulu, South Sumatera, Lampung, West Java and Central Java (Indonesia).
+As of December 2023, the company sources rubber from smallholders and estates in Riau, West Sumatera, Jambi, Bengkulu, South Sumatera, Lampung, West Java and Central Java (Indonesia).
+However, separate information disclosing the sourcing jurisdictions of only smallholders is not reported.

 -